unidata/netcdf4-python

 What system dynamics does netcdf4-python have?

-netcdf4-python exhibits 2 data pools (netCDF File Storage, Compression Plugin Cache), 2 feedback loops, 4 control points, 2 delays.
-The feedback loops handle convergence and polling.
+netcdf4-python exhibits 2 data pools (netCDF file, numpy array cache), 2 feedback loops, 4 control points, 3 delays.
+The feedback loops handle polling and adaptive behavior.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does netcdf4-python use?